-In vitro non-clinical studies should be performed to elucidate the prime activity of the MoAb.
+In vitro non-clinical studies should be performed to elucidate the main activity of the mAb.
 These studies may include relevant assays on:

-- 1. Binding to target antigen(s): tumour cells or plasma should be screened for (over)-expression of the target and the relationship between target expression and activity should be investigated. - 2.
+- Binding to target antigen(s): tumour cells or plasma should be screened for (over)expression of the target and the relationship between target expression and activity should be investigated. - 2.
 Unwanted targets.
 Tumour specificity may not be attainable, but it is possible to screen for "unwanted" targets in vitro, facilitating the safety assessment. - 3.
-Fab-associated functions (e.g. neutralization of a soluble ligand, receptor activation or blockade) - 4.
-Fc-associated functions (e.g. antibody-dependent cell-mediated cytotoxicity, ADCC; complement- dependent cytotoxicity, CDC; complement activation)
+Fab-associated functions (e.g. neutralization of a soluble ligand, receptor activation or blockade). - 4.
+Fc-associated functions (e.g. antibody-dependent cell-mediated cytotoxicity, ADCC; complement- dependent cytotoxicity, CDC; complement activation).

-Target-mediated disposition may be seen with MoAbs.
-Adequate characterization of this form of non-dose proportional PK behaviour may not be possible until late phase studies, when patients with tumours having widely variable amounts of target are studied.
-Therefore, continued evaluation of MoAb PK during the clinical development program, which often involves different tumour types and stages of disease is encouraged."
+Target-mediated disposition may be seen with mAbs.
+Adequate characterization of this form of nondose proportional PK behaviour may not be possible until late phase studies, when patients with tumours having widely variable amounts of target are studied.
+Therefore, continued evaluation of mAb PK during the clinical development program, which often involves different tumour types and stages of disease is encouraged.

-Clearance of MoAbs is typically influenced by the neonatal FC receptor (FcRn) immunoglobulin G(IgG)re-cycling, immunogenicity (Anti-Drug-Antibodies (ADA)) and may also be impacted by patient health status factors (e.g. albumin, soluble receptors/ligands, disease type and severity, tumour burden, etc.).
-Knowledge of these factors may contribute to understanding the nature of MoAb exposure and response.
-The experience as regards immunogenicity of MoAbs in other fields of clinical medicine should be taken into account with respect to choice of assays, markers for loss of activity and possible safety problems.
+Clearance of mAbs is typically influenced by the neonatal FC receptor (FcRn) immunoglobulin G(IgG)recycling, immunogenicity (Anti-Drug-Antibodies (ADA)) and may also be impacted by patienthealth status factors (e.g. albumin, soluble receptors/ligands, disease type and severity, tumour burden, etc.).
+Knowledge of these factors may contribute to understanding the nature of mAb exposure and response.
+The experience as regards immunogenicity of mAbs in other fields of clinical medicine should be taken into account with respect to the choice of assays, markers for loss of activity and possible safety problems.

-6.3.2.
-Immune-modulating compounds including tumour vaccines
+6.3.2 Immune-modulating compounds including tumour vaccines